 My name is Mary Ann Trethewey.I have always worked in early education, first as a teacher and now as childminder support for the Local Authority so I have a strong interest in early years.
 My three sons all attended St Mary's and I have been a governor since 1991.There have been many changes during that time!
 St Mary's is a vibrant and exciting place but the school has not lost its 'family' ethos and I am particularly proud of the recent developments in wellbeing and good mental health and the care staff and pupils have for each other.
 I am a pastoral visitor for Kenwyn with St Allen church, enjoy music and reading and have taken part in the Great North Run twice raising funds for Mind and Cornwall Search and Rescue.

-This is my second spell as a governor at St Mary’s, having previously been Chair of Governors from 2013-16.
-I moved to Cornwall from Worcester in 1995 with my wife and two daughters.
 My whole background is in education, having worked in schools in Derbyshire and Worcester, before being appointed as Deputy Headteacher at Penrice Academy in St Austell for 12 years.
 More recently I have worked as a teacher of languages at Truro School.
-Once again, I am enjoying working as part of a team at St Mary’s and hope that my skills and experiences in education will help the school to maintain its high rates of success and esteem within the county and local community.
+I moved to Cornwall from Worcester in 1995 with my wife and two daughters.
+I am enjoying working as part of a team at St Mary’s and hope that my skills and experiences in education will help the school to maintain its high rates of success and esteem within the county and local community.
 I enjoy reading and appreciating the ever-changing Cornish landscape, while walking our 2 dogs.

 My name is Bill Robinson.
 I have lived in Cornwall all my life.
 I have worked for British Telecom and DEFRA in management positions.
 During this time I gained valuable experience in Project Management, planning, quality management, staffing and Health and Safety.
 I am a member and past Chairman of Kenwyn Parish Council.
 I am married with a son and daughter, both of whom attended St Mary’s.
 I enjoy walking, have a large garden for vegetables and relaxation.
 I regularly attend school camps.